adexos/m2-kafka-connector/README.md

 - `handler` : The handler that will take your message and process it.
 The parameter type must be as same type as the one defined in `communication.xml` inside the `request` field
+- `onlySpawnWhenMessageAvailable` : this flag must be set to zero.
+Since natively Magento only spawns a consumer when there is a message available, the Kafka consumer will be spawned and despawned endlessly.
+A Kafka consumer only commits its offset when a message is read.
+However, if no message is read and no offset is committed yet, the next time the consumer will spawn, it'll ready from the very end of the queue.
+Adding this flag ensure that a message will be read at least once and the offset will be commited.
+In fact, you can remove it after the offset is commit (manually or automatically).
+It is not advised to do so.